 Sierra Madre de Chiapas: mountain range in extreme southern Mexico, Guatemala, El Salvador, and Honduras

 The Sierra Madre mountain system is part of the American Cordillera, a chain of mountain ranges (cordillera) that consists of an almost continuous sequence of ranges that form the western backbone of North America, Central America, South America, and West Antarctica.

 Topographic map of Mexico: Sierra Madre System

 Sierra Madre Occidental

 The largely volcanic Sierra Madre Occidental is a major mountain range system of the North American Cordillera that runs 1,250 km (780 mi) on a northwest-southeast course parallel to the Pacific coast of Mexico; through northwestern and western Mexico and along the Gulf of California.

 Forming the western border of the Mexican Plateau, the range extends from northern Sonora state near the Mexico-U.S. border at Arizona, southeastwards to the Trans-Mexican Volcanic Belt and Sierra Madre del Sur ranges.

-The high plateau that is formed by the range is cut by deep river valleys, or barrancas, the most spectacular of which is the complex known as Copper Canyon (Barranca del Cobre) in southwestern Chihuahua state.
+Deep river valleys, or barrancas, cut the high plateau formed by the range, the most spectacular of which is the complex known as Copper Canyon (Barranca del Cobre) in southwestern Chihuahua state.
 This plateau is formed from volcanic rock overlying a basement of metamorphic rock.

-This uplift has caused changes in weather patterns; increased rainfall occurring in the mountains has provided areas where ecosystems can form in wetter areas than the surrounding land.
-This water source forms watersheds that provide the arid surroundings with water that makes it possible to irrigate and farm crops.
+This uplift has caused changes in weather patterns; increased mountain rainfall has provided areas where ecosystems can form in wetter areas than the surrounding land.
+This water source forms watersheds that feed the arid surroundings with water, making it possible to irrigate and farm crops.

 The wet ecosystems are islands of biodiversity, differing significantly from what would otherwise be a desert landscape.
-Oak forests are the predominant plant life and extend into the lowland deserts.
+For example, oak forests are the predominant plant life and extend into the lowland deserts.

 Sierra Madre Oriental